 - Organize data to contribute to established plans of care for individual patients with mental health disorders.

-- Describe caring, culturally sensitive, therapeutic communication with individual patients experiencing mental health disorders.
+- Demonstrate caring, culturally sensitive, therapeutic communication with individual patients experiencing mental health disorders.

-- Recognize potential or actual patient complications and interventions from an established plan of care that address the needs of the individual patient with mental health disorders.
+- Analyze potential or actual patient complications and interventions from an established plan of care that address the needs of the individual patient with mental health disorders.

-- Discuss ethical and legal implications related to the care of individual patients with mental health disorders.
+- Interpret ethical and legal implications related to the care of individual patients with mental health disorders.

-- Identify the major classifications of medications, common medications within each classification, potential and actual complications, contraindications and rationales for medication administration for mental health problems.
+- Categorize the major classifications of medications, common medications within each classification, potential and actual complications, contraindications and rationales for medication administration for mental health problems.

 - Apply knowledge of pharmacology, pathophysiology and nutrition to the care of patients with mental health disorders.